CHARTER FOR THE SOUTHWEST HILLS NEIGHBORHOOD ASSOCIATION

 Article III.
 Purpose.

 Section 1.
 The purpose of the Southwest Hills Neighborhood Association is to promote community at the neighborhood level and improve the livability of the neighborhood.
-Those who reside, own property, or represent a business or non-profit located within the Southwest Hills Neighborhood Association boundaries are members of the association.
-The board acts as an elected body to represent the Association’s members’ neighborhood needs and interests when and where appropriate.
-The board communicates with members, so the association then may:
+Those who reside, own property, or are the the single representative of a business or non-profit located within the Southwest Hills Neighborhood Association boundaries are members of the Association.
+The Executive Board (“Board”) acts as an elected body to represent the Association’s neighborhood needs and interests when and where appropriate.
+The Board communicates with members, so the Association then may:

 (a) Provide a forum for members to identify, discuss, and resolve neighborhood issues by encouraging and facilitating communications and participation among the members on matters of common concern.

 (b) Educate neighbors on issues, public process, City services and policies, and elections.

 (c) Sponsor neighborhood improvement projects and social events.

 (d) Maintain and foster neighborhood communication with the City of Eugene and with other public or private entities by identifying and advocating the Southwest Hills Neighborhood Association’s position on issues such as land use and zoning, transportation and traffic, and public safety; housing, school, and community facilities; parks and recreation; economic development; issues affecting the elderly and youth; and other factors related to sustainability, livability, and other social and economic aspects of our neighborhood.